There's a whole sea of essential oils out there to choose from...

 Linked to heart health, this oil is said to boost circulation, which in turn helps to reduce stress on the mind and inflammation in the body.
 It is also known to be beneficial for skin health and can work as a great natural cleanser when diluted with vegetable oil.

-Considered to be one of the most versatile essential oils for the body, tea tree has long been coined as 'a medicine cabinet in a bottle', due to its unbelievable number of restorative benefits.
-These include effects against several ailments such as bodily infections, bad breath, and acne.
+Considered to be one of the most versatile essential oils for the body, tea tree essential oil has long been coined as 'a medicine cabinet in a bottle', due to its unbelievable number of restorative benefits.
+These include effects against several ailments such as bodily infections, bad breath and acne.

 Tea tree oil's refreshing and classically herbaceous scent also contributes to its popularity, helping to relieve congestion and open up the airways during periods of illness.

-Its antibacterial, antifungal, and antimicrobial effects have long been studied on different regions of the body, producing strong levels of success in almost every case.
+Its antibacterial, antifungal, and antimicrobial effects have long been studied on different regions of the body, producing strong levels of success for wound healing in almost every case.

 It is because of this that tea tree is so consistently present in beauty and lifestyle remedies including disinfectants, skin creams, and detergents among other household products.